iblech/lets-play-agda/Padova2025/Explorations/Forcing/Intro.lagda.md

 approximation includes a given element `w` as one of its terms, in order to make $f$ more surjective.

-Giving a precise account of forcing in Agda, which is true in all details to usual presentations of Grothendieck toposes in blackboard mathematics, is a challenge.
+Giving a precise account of forcing in Agda, which is faithful in all details to usual presentations of Grothendieck toposes in blackboard mathematics, is a challenge.
 In the next sections, we will explore a simplified version which has certain issues, but still allows us to